graylewis/GPT-AA/README.md

 Project contributors: Echo Mulder, Gray Lewis, and Nick Lodder

-GPT-AA is a set of tools for interacting with the GPT-3 API for the purpose of human-free open question grading, and aims to provide a greatly simplified interface for semi-technical/hobbyist users.
+GPT-AA is a set of tools for interacting with the GPT-3 API for the purpose of human-free open question grading, and aims to provide a greatly simplified interface for semi-technical/hobbyist users with little to no programming experience.
 GPT-AA constitutes a constraint & abstraction layer for interacting with GPT-3 as a few-shot classifier, as opposed to its classical application as a purely generative AI.

 Usage of the tool does NOT eliminate human bias from the grading process since the training process relies on human-generated input both for the formation of the implicit rubric and the pre-training of the GPT-3 model.
 This can be partially alleviated by strictly following an existing rubric when creating the few-shot training examples.